We've put together an assortment of resources on the following topics.

 This handout lists Banking Time techniques that can be used by teachers to build supportive relationships with children.
 Banking Time is composed of 10-15 minute one-on-one play sessions between a teacher and child that take place 2-3 times a week.

-This resource from CSEFEL provides an overview of the book: Hands Are Not for Hitting and outlines fun classroom activities that can be used while reading this book to prevent hitting.
+This resource from the Center on the Social and Emotional Foundations for Early Learning (CSEFEL) provides an overview of the book Hands Are Not for Hitting and outlines fun classroom activities that can be used while reading this book to prevent hitting.

 This is an example of a completed behavior support plan for a child that has trouble with social interaction.
 It outlines the problem, prevention strategies, skills to teach and the response.